-Hop into the kitchen this Easter and cook up some simple and delicious sweet treats to share with friends and family.
+Hop into the kitchen and cook up some simple and delicious sweet treats to enjoy this Easter.

 These recipes can be adapted to make individual servings which make them egg-cellent for sharing!

-The following recipes are quick to prepare and will bring a wow factor to any Easter get together.
+The following recipes are quick to prepare and will bring a wow factor to any Easter feast.

 1 ¼ cups brown sugar